-Any person who issues or offers for sale his business papers, notices of any kind, products or goods bearing any other notice referring to patent protection must inform any third party on request of the number of the patent application or the patent to which the notice refers.

-$^{2}$ Any person who accuses third parties of infringing his rights or warns them against such infringement must, on request, give them the same information.
+- 1 Any person who issues or offers for sale his business papers, notices of any kind, products or goods bearing any other notice referring to patent protection must inform any third party on request of the number of the patent application or the patent to which the notice refers. - 2 Any person who accuses third parties of infringing his rights or warns them against such infringement must, on request, give them the same information.

+J. Residence abroad
-J. Residence abroad Any person who is involved in administrative proceedings provided for in this Act and does not have a residence or principle place of business in Switzerland, must designate an address for service in Switzerland.
-An address for service in Switzerland is not required for:

-- a. filing a patent application for the purpose of being accorded a filing date; - b. paying fees, filing translations and filing and handling requests after the grant of the patent, in so far as the requests do not give rise to any objections.
+- 1 Any person who is involved in administrative proceedings provided for in this Act and does not have a residence or principal place of business in Switzerland must designate an address for service in Switzerland unless international law or the competent foreign body permits the authority to serve documents directly in the state concerned.
+40 An address for service in Switzerland is not required for: 41 - a. filing a patent application for the purpose of being accorded a filing date; - b. paying fees, filing translations and filing and handling requests after the grant of the patent, in so far as the requests do not give rise to any objections.42